Test Configurations - specifying test platforms

-Your users will probably install or run your app on a wide variety of configurations, such as different operating systems, web browsers, and other variations.
-You will want to run at least some of your tests in environments that have those different configurations.
-Use your test plan to decide which tests you want to run on which configurations.
-You have to make sure that when you run your tests that you have set up your environments for the configurations that you need.
+Your application's users will probably install it on computers that have a wide variety of configurations, with different operating systems, different web browsers, different speeds of internet connection, and other variations.
+You will therefore want to perform at least some of your tests in environments that have those different configurations.

 You might draw up a schematic matrix of the combinations that you want to test:

 - Visual Studio Ultimate, Visual Studio Premium, Visual Studio Test Professional

 When you look at the list of tests that are ready to run, one of the columns is titled Configuration.
 This column specifies a particular combination of hardware and software on which you should run the test.
 For example, it might specify Windows Phone 7 or Windows 8 and Internet Explorer 9.
 If your application can be installed on different server platforms, the configurations might also specify features of the server.